-While the factors involved in pricing makes it hard to nail down a price that’s likely to be representative of your business and insurance needs, here’s a list of one insurance company’s average rates for 2019 to give you a general idea:
+While the factors involved in pricing makes it hard to nail down a price that’s likely to be representative of your business and insurance needs, here’s a quick price comparison list of one insurance company’s average rates for 2022 to give you a general idea:

 The difference between types of business insurance can be confusing so let’s go over each one individually.

 Also known as workman’s comp, worker’s compensation, or disability insurance, this plan covers worker illness or injury.
 It protects the employee from lost wages and covers medical costs in the event of an accident or other debilitating condition.
 It also protects the employer from being sued for negligence if a worker is hurt on the job.
 Some states require it while others may not.
 As similar policy to worker’s comp is called EPLI insurance.

 General liability insurance (GL) protects the business owner from claims related to property damage and personal injury.

 Professional liability insurance (PLI) is insurance for certain kinds of business owners who are susceptible to claims such as malpractice or negligence.